creyes25/Pet-Stimulator/README.md

   - [ ] Make the pet look more lively.
   - [ ] Add Dark Mode.
   - [ ] Add feature where the user can rename the pet.
+  - [ ] Add feature where if the wrong button is pressed, the mood bar goes down.